rainlanguage/docs.rainlang.xyz/docs/raindex/8-setting-orders-vaults-tokens.md

 # Setting orders, vaults and tokens

 ## Token Configuration
 Tokens represent ERC20 contracts that your strategy will interact with.
-Each token configuration maps a friendly name to specific contract details.
+Each token configuration maps a name-identifier to specific contract details.

 ### Configuration Structure
 ```yaml